Ishan1Pant/Authentication_System/README.md

 # Authentication_System
-An Authentication System that uses Django as Backend and React frontend
+An Authentication System that uses Django APIs for authentication for any frontend like React